 ¡Viva Tucson! ¡Viva la revolución!
 And ¡Viva Che’s! for keeping us borracho for 19 years now.
 And remember, it’s customary to toast the crazy two-headed sheep painting over the bar.
 Or it is now? ¡Salud!

 Keep up with Che’s Lounge on Facebook.

-The Shelter has a lot of happy hours.
-But on Wednesdays, the Shelter has happy hour all day and night.
-This involves $1 off all whiskeys, so for our purposes here, a well whiskey and a Tecate would come out to $5.50.
+The Shelter has happy hour daily from 3 - 7 p.m. with a variety of specials, including $3.50 well drinks.
+This involves $1 off all whiskeys, so for our purposes here, a well whiskey and a Tecate ($3) would come out to $5.50.
 Math comes in handy after all.